Here’s a look at the life of Israeli Prime Minister Benjamin Netanyahu.

 May 4, 2011 - Denounces the reconciliation agreement signed by Fatah and Hamas in Egypt and calls on Abbas to “immediately cancel the reconciliation deal with Hamas and choose the path of peace with Israel.”

-May 24, 2011 - Addresses a joint meeting of Congress.
-He says that he is prepared to make "painful compromises" for a peace settlement with the Palestinians.
+May 24, 2011 - Addresses a joint meeting of the US Congress.
+Netanyahu says that he is prepared to make “painful compromises” for a peace settlement with the Palestinians.
 However, he repeats that Israel will not accept a return to its pre-1967 boundaries.

 June 13, 2012 - Israel releases a 153-page report criticizing Netanyahu’s handling of a raid against a Turkish aid flotilla to Gaza in 2010, where nine Turkish activists were killed.